-The objectives of this agreement are to acquire equipment as described in Task 2 below to be installed at the station to be located at 101 Bernal Road, San Jose, CA 95119 under ARV-18-008 to achieve the following:
+The objectives of this agreement are to provide a hydrogen refueling station at 101 Bernal Road, San Jose, CA 95119 and achieve the following:

-- Demonstrate that a sustainable economic business model is nearing for hydrogen refueling station sites, featuring the Recipient's considerable experience in retail station design, operations, and maintenance. - Provide evidence that a hydrogen refueling station technology can fuel a similar number of cars as a small gasoline refueling station and meet the peak fueling demands identified in GFO-15-605 Section VI E.

-- Prove the engineering and economic viability of the Recipient's hydrogen refueling station design to dispense four-kilogram hydrogen fills for up to 100 FCEVs per day. - Demonstrate that Recipient's hydrogen refueling station can meet FCEV consumer convenience needs safely and reliably such that the FCEV customer experience will be equivalent in ease and speed to refueling conventional vehicles.
+- Demonstrate that a sustainable economic business model is nearing for hydrogen refueling station sites, featuring the Recipient's considerable experience in retail station design, operations, and maintenance. - Provide evidence that a hydrogen refueling station technology can fuel a similar number of cars as a small gasoline refueling station and meet the peak fueling demands identified in GFO-15-605 Section VI E. - Prove the engineering and economic viability of the Recipient's hydrogen refueling station design to dispense four-kilogram hydrogen fills for up to 100 FCEVs per day. - Demonstrate that Recipient's hydrogen refueling station can meet FCEV consumer convenience needs safely and reliably such that the FCEV customer experience will be equivalent in ease and speed to refueling conventional vehicles.